-Low Level Unacceptable Behaviour
+Low Level Unacceptable Behaviour is handled by teachers at the time it happens and appropriate consequences applied.

-- handled by teachers at the time it occurs: - appropriate consequences applied.
+Medium Level Unacceptable Behaviour is handled by teachers at the time it happens and then referred directly to the Head of Faculty and the Assistant Heads of Junior School (Wellbeing)/Head of House for further investigation and appropriate consequences.

-Medium Level Unacceptable Behaviour

-- handled by teachers at the time it occurs;

-- notifies relevant Head of House for further investigation if required.
-Notifies Head of Faculty / Assistant Heads of Junior School (Wellbeing);

-- appropriate consequences are applied.

-High Level Unacceptable Behaviour

-- handled by teachers at the time it occurs;

-- referred directly to the relevant Assistant Head of Senior School or the Assistant Heads of Junior School (Wellbeing) for further investigation;
+High Level Unacceptable Behaviour is handled by teachers at the time it happens and then referred directly to the Assistant Heads of Secondary School (Wellbeing) or the Assistant Heads of Junior School (Wellbeing) for further investigation.

-- appropriate consequences are applied.